openhive-network/hive/doc/building.md

     - mainnet (default)

 - `--export-binaries=PATH` - allows to extract built binaries from created image
-- `--cache-path=PATH` - allows to specify a custom path to BuildKit cache directory (requires BuildKit builder with docker-contaienr driver), meant to be used with CI
+- `--cache-path=TAG-SUFFIX` - allows to specify a custom path to BuildKit cache image (requires BuildKit builder with docker-container driver), meant to be used with CI

 Above example call will create the image: `registry.gitlab.syncad.com/hive/hive/instance:my-local-tag`